Code-Institute-Submissions/windsurf_event/README.md

 Following steps were taken to deploy the website:
 1. Database and Tables were created in an Atlas MongoDB account
-2. Project workspace was created in Cloud 9.
+2. Project workspace was created in GitHub.
 In this workspace: Flask was installed - `sudo pip install flask`.

 3. Setup app.py file and imported flask and os - `from flask import Flask. import os`
 4. Created an instance of flask - `app = flask(__name__)`
 5. Tested the connection as proof of concept. `CLI - show collections` (prove connection)